guardian/members-data-api/README.md

 There is a simple if-else logic applied per instance

 ```
-if (current concurrent requests < limit from AttributesFromZuoraLookup )
+if (current concurrent requests < calculate limit per instance)
   hit zuora
 else
   hit cache
 ```

 Effect of different values for `ConcurrentZuoraCallThreshold`
-- 1 results in about 50/50 split between Zuora and cache
+- 6 total across 6 instances results in about 50/50 split between Zuora and cache
-- 2 results in about 80/20
+- 12 total across 6 instances results in about 80/20
-- 7 results in likely limit hits because (6 instances) x (7 concurrent reqests) = 42
+- 0 results in 100% cache

 **WARNING: Remember to reduce `ConcurrentZuoraCallThreshold` if instances need to scale, say in expectation of drastic increase of load due to breaking news.**